rpashev/react-movie-app-mern/README.md

 5. You can view the app on [http://localhost:3000](http://localhost:3000)

-7. To build for production run the following command
+6. To build for production run the following command
     ### `npm run build`

+7. If you want to connect to the backend follow the instructions [here](https://github.com/rpashev/rest-movie-apps/#readme)

 ## Room for Improvement